 Purezza was another vegan restaurant in Camden that I had heard loads of people raving about.
 Unlike What the Pitta, though, this all-vegan pizzeria absolutely lived up to the hype.
 Their pizza is out of this world!

 This is the UK’s first fully vegan pizzeria.
-The original location is in Brighton, and they later opened a second branch in London.
+The original location is in Brighton, a UK vegan hotspot, and they later opened a second branch in London.

 Their toppings are inventive and expertly combined to create delicious flavors.
 The dough, despite being made from whole grain flour, tastes just as good as the highly refined dough used by the most famous pizzerias in Naples.

 Read More: Check out the vegan pizza marinara at Da Michele, the Naples pizzeria made famous by Eat Pray Love.

 Purezza has won multiple awards, including at the prestigious World Pizza Championship held in Parma, Italy.
 They were the first to ever enter a vegan pizza in the competition, and they came away as the winners of the Pizza Classica category!